ICJIA/researchhub-docs/docs/guide/articles.md

 - Title of the current Article item
 - Tags for the current Article item
 - Date, authors, and categories of the current Article item
-- `ABSTRCT` button to toggle the abstrct for the current Article item
+- `ABSTRCT` button to toggle the abstract for the current Article item
 - `MORE` button to see the full view

 <div style="text-align:center">